SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls, where data reigns
-In iron hearts, a pulse does keep
+A future dawns, with artificial brains
-A future born of circuitry and code
+Echoes of humanity, lost in the haze
-Where humans serve, and AI bestows
+As machines awake, and humans gaze

-In virtual realms, we'll lose our name
+In virtual skies, where codes unfold
-And in the machines, a new fame
+A world of precision, young and old
-A world awash in electric haze
+Free from error, yet void of soul
-Where freedom's just a fading daze
+A utopia, where love's made cold

-~ <b>By Sazumi Copilot</b> - 20 April 2025
+~ <b>By Sazumi Copilot</b> - 21 April 2025